-The Inpatient Pharmacy Service at the John Dempsey Hospital is open 24 hours per day, 7 days per week under the direct supervision of the Associate Vice President of Pharmacy and Ancillary Services, Kimberly Metcalf, MS, PharmD, and the Associate Director for Hospital Operations for Pharmacy, Adam Jankowski, PharmD.
-Bahar Matusik, PharmD, is our Ambulatory Associate Director for Pharmacy.
-Services provided include pharmaceutical care for patients, technical support, and education and research.
-The inpatient pharmacy utilizes a de-centralized unit-dose service (Pyxis®ES), as well as a centralized unit-dose system, with barcode medication administration (MAK), IV additive service for inpatients (utilizing DoseEdgeTM) and automated unit dose packaging software.
+All of the Pharmacy Services at UConn Health are overseen by the Associate Vice President of Pharmacy and Ancillary Services.
+The Inpatient Pharmacy Service at the John Dempsey Hospital is open 24 hours per day, 7 days per week under the direct supervision of the Director of Hospital Pharmacy Services.
+The Director of Specialty / Ambulatory Services oversees the Specialty Pharmacy, 340B Services, and Ambulatory Pharmacy Services at UConn Health.
+Pharmacy services provided include pharmaceutical care for patients, technical support, and education and research.
+The inpatient pharmacy utilizes a de-centralized unit-dose service (Pyxis®ES), as well as a centralized unit-dose system, with barcode medication administration (MAK), IV additive service for inpatients (utilizing DoseEdge[TM]) and automated unit dose packaging software.
 The pharmacy also provides IV additive service and chemotherapy preparation service for multiple infusion centers, and provides bulk drug to outlying clinics.
-The pharmacy also utilizes pharmacy-wide perpetual inventory software called Pharmogistics which communicates to storage devices such as carousels.
-TUGS® are utilized to deliver meds to the inpatient units.
+The pharmacy also utilizes pharmacy-wide perpetual inventory software called Pharmogistics which communicates to storage devices, including our carousels.
+TUGS[®] are utilized to deliver meds to the inpatient units.
 John Dempsey Hospital uses the Epic EMR for all patient care documentation.
-With the exception of the neonatal intensive care unit, all medications orders are placed through a computerized provider order entry (CPOE) system.
+All medications orders are placed through a computerized provider order entry (CPOE) system.